 In turn, keep in mind that when you put anything in writing to another person, it can also be seen by the judge and opposing counsel, so no matter what – always stay professional.
 Remember too, that Georgia is a no-fault divorce state, so texts proving infidelity may not have much impact in the outcome of your divorce.

 Jeanette Soltys formerly worked with the Georgia Department of Family and Children’s Services (DFCS) in abuse and neglect cases, giving her extensive courtroom experience in litigating complex child custody matters.
 She has practiced for over a decade focusing on family law cases throughout metro-Atlanta.
 Her work has been featured in the Atlanta Journal Constitution.
-Jeanette teaches Continuing Legal Education seminars for the Atlanta Bar Association and the National Business Institute.
+Jeanette teaches Continuing Legal Education webinars for the Atlanta Bar Association and the National Business Institute.
 She has earned two CALI Awards for Academic Excellence and received a 10 out of 10 rating on AVVO as one of the best divorce attorneys in Atlanta.

 OR Call (678) 203-9893 or use the form below to book an appt, ask a question or request additional information.
 We respond within 1 business day and often the same day.
 Don’t hesitate, your questions are welcome!